Hugo Colace (footballer): Club career

 Listed for loan due to a loss in form with Barnsley, on 31 May 2011, Colace signed with Mexican club Estudiantes Tecos.
 Tecos was relegated in the 2011–12 season and he joined Ligue 2 side AJ Auxerre in September 2012.

 On 6 November 2015, it was announced that Colace would be spending some time on trial at his former club, Barnsley, in the hope of earning a contract.

 On 2 January 2020, Colace signed with Welsh club Bangor City F.C. and became player-manager in 2020.
 In October 2021 his contract with the club was terminated after a club investigation into his conduct and the team's performance in the league that season.
 He contested the charges made against him by the club in a statement released on social media and highlighted the lack of payment of staff and players by the club's president.

+In December 2024, he became the manager of the reserves team for the Argentine club Atlético Tucumán.
+On 26 October 2025, he was promoted to manage the first team, replacing Lucas Pusineri.
+On 24 February 2026 Colace was fired due to a poor start to the season.

+On 6 August 2026, he was signed by Mexican team Atlético Morelia.

 International career

 Colace represented the Argentina national under-20 football team in the FIFA World Youth Championship in 2003, when his country finished in the fourth position.
 He captained the side which included players such as Carlos Tevez, Javier Mascherano and Pablo Zabaleta.